We find the 10 best options, so you can make informed decisions on tons of products and services.

 Weis-Corbley isn’t the only one who has tired of hearing only bad news.
 Over the past decade, many good-news websites have been created to meet the public’s growing need to stop imbibing only negativity and to start learning about all the positive things that are going on in the world.

 The first mini-episode of SGN aired on Youtube on March 29, 2020 in the midst of the coronavirus pandemic.
-The show is the brainchild of actor John Krasinski, who opened the episode by saying, “For years now, I’ve been wondering, why is there not a news show dedicated entirely to good news?”
+The show is the brainchild of actor John Krasinski, who opened the episode by saying, “For years now, I’ve been wondering, why is there not a news show dedicated to only good news?”
 He then continued, “I thought, alright, enough is enough world, why not us?
 Why not now?”
-His Youtube channel currently has over 2.1 million subscribers, all tuning in to listen to the actor share feel-good stories and bring other actors on board.
+His Youtube channel currently has over 2.1 million subscribers, all tuning in to listen to the actor sharing positive stories and bring other actors on board.

 A reader-funded, independent project that publishes positive stories and solutions so that readers can feel uplifted and ready to tackle the challenges facing society today.
 The Optimist Daily refers to itself as “An island of optimism in a sea of negative news.”
 Its mission is to create a shift in global consciousness through a positive outlook and daily solutions.